Kawaxte/TwentyTenLauncher/README.md

 ## Features

-- [x] Sign in with your legacy Minecraft account or with a Mojang account without migrating to a Microsoft account.
+- [x] Sign in with your Legacy or Mojang account without migrating to a Microsoft account.
     - _Accounts that do not own a copy of Minecraft (Java Edition) will only be able to play offline._